MicrosoftDocs/win32/desktop-src/delivery_optimization/ibackgroundcopycallback-jobtransferred.md

 ## Remarks

-Typically, your implementation should call the [**IBackgroundCopyJob::Complete**](ibackgroundcopyjob-complete.md) method to acknowledge that DO successfully transferred the files.
+Typically, your implementation should call the [**IBackgroundCopyJob::Complete**](ibackgroundcopyjob-complete.md) method to acknowledge that Delivery Optimization successfully transferred the files.
 Download files and the reply file are not available on the client until you call the **Complete** method.

-If you do not call the [**Complete**](ibackgroundcopyjob-complete.md) method or the [**IBackgroundCopyJob::Cancel**](ibackgroundcopyjob-cancel.md) method DO cancels the job after 30 days and deletes the incomplete files.
+If you do not call the [**Complete**](ibackgroundcopyjob-complete.md) method or the [**IBackgroundCopyJob::Cancel**](ibackgroundcopyjob-cancel.md) method Delivery Optimization cancels the job after 30 days and deletes the incomplete files.

 ## Requirements